-Following the discovery of CBD and THC, researchers began to study how these molecules work with our body.
-Soon after, they discovered a vast network of cellular receptors, and named it the endocannabinoid system (ECS).
-This discovery not only established how cannabinoids work, but also revealed a sophisticated system that helps the body maintain homeostasis.
-As such, the main function of the ECS is to ensure other processes are running smoothly in the background.
+Following the discovery of CBD and THC, researchers studied how these molecules work with our body.
+Soon, they discovered a vast network of cellular receptors they called the endocannabinoid system.
+This not only established how cannabinoids work, but also revealed a sophisticated system that helps the body maintain homeostasis.
+The primary function of the ECS is to ensure other processes are running smoothly.
 Almost all functions of the body involve the ECS.
-Using the body temperature as an example of homeostasis, the ECS helps regulate the temperature between 36-37 degree Celsius; if it falls below or rise above that range your body is not running optimally.
+For example, the ECS helps regulate body temperature, helping the body maintain a temperature between 36-37 degree Celsius.

-The ECS is made up of three key elements: 1.
-Endocannabinoids, 2.
-Cannabinoid Receptors, and 3.enzymes.
+The ECS comprises three key elements: 1.
+Cannabinoid Receptors, 2.
+Endocannabinoids and 3.
+Enzymes.

 Where are CB1 receptors found?

-CB1 receptors are found throughout the human body, especially in the central nervous system.
-Some of its main functions are appetite regulation, emotional processing and memory.
+CB1 receptors are found throughout the body, but concentrated in the nervous system.
+Their main functions include appetite regulation, emotional processing, and memory.

 Where are CB2 receptors found?

 CB2 receptors are found primarily in the immune system and peripheral nervous system.
-Some of its main functions include reduce inflammation and response to disease.
+Their principal functions include aiding in inflammatory responses.

-Endocannabinoid receptors and endocannabinoids work like a lock and key system.
+Endocannabinoid receptors and endocannabinoids work like a lock and key.
 Once the endocannabinoid binds to the receptor, it causes the cells to change their activity and trigger a collective shift toward a state of balance.
-Phytocannabninoids work similarly.
+Phytocannabinoids work similarly.

-- CBD: has a low binding affinity to CB21 and CB2 receptors but works to stimulate the receptors by increasing serum levels of endo and phytocannabinoids.
-The entourage effect claim is based on this.
+CBD: This molecule has a low binding affinity to CB21 and CB2 receptors, but works to stimulate the receptors by increasing serum levels of endo and phytocannabinoids.

 The endocannabinoid system plays a fundamental role in keeping human physiology in balance.
-When our body is not running optimally, the clinical diagnosis is endocannabinoid deficiency.
-As discussed above, there are a few ways to ensure it stays in balance.
+When our body is not running optimally, Endocannabinoid Deficiency might be to blame.
+There are many ways to keep it running efficiently.

-- Exercise: running, yoga and spinning are simple ways to boost levels of anandamide.
+- Exercise, such as running, yoga, and spinning, are simple ways to boost levels of the endocannabinoid anandamide.

-- Omega fatty acids: body requires omega-3 fatty acids to synthesize endocannabinoids.
-Foods high in omega-3 include hemp oil and seeds, olive oil, flaxseeds, and chia seeds.
-Each dose of our signature strength CBD gives you 728-1500mg of omega-3s, it help boost the efficacy of CBD
+- The body requires omega-3 fatty acids to synthesize endocannabinoids.
+Foods high in omega-3’s include hemp oil and seeds, olive oil, flaxseeds, and chia seeds.
+Each dose of our signature strength CBD gives you 728-1500mg of omega-3’s.

-- Caryophyllene: A terpene found in herbs and cannabis and also binds to CB2 receptor.
-Ingesting this terpene soothes thee nerves and raise the mood.
+- Caryophyllene, a terpene found in herbs and cannabis, also binds to CB2 receptors.
+Ingesting this terpene can help your system function optimally.
 Rosemary, black pepper, hops, cloves and oregano all contain high levels of caryophyllene.
 Our CBD extract naturally contains high levels of this terpene.

-- Other dietary cannabinoids: cannabinoids are found most abundantly in cannabis but can also be found in other plants.
-Here are some of the most popular –
+- Other cannabinoids found abundantly in cannabis can also be found in other plants.
+Here are some of the most popular places to get phytocannabinoids:

 *Maca: macamide (CB1)